Privacy-Preserving Nonlinear Observer Design Using Contraction Analysis: Problem Statement

-If $\delta=0$, the mechanism is said to be $\epsilon$-differentially private. \end{definition} This definition quantifies the allowed deviation for the output distribution of a differentially private mechanism, when the variations at the input satisfy the adjacency relation.
+If $\delta=0$, the mechanism is said to be $\epsilon$-differentially private. \end{definition} This definition quantifies the admissible deviations for the output distribution of a differentially private mechanism, when a variation at the input satisfies the adjacency relation.
 Smaller values of $\epsilon$ and $\delta$ correspond to stronger privacy guarantees.
-In this paper, the space $\D$ was defined as the space of input signals $y$, the adjacency relation considered is (\ref{eq: adjacency relation}), and the output space $\R$ is the space of output signals $z$ for the observer.
-We then wish to publish an accurate estimate of the state $x$ while satisfying the property of Definition \ref{def: differential privacy original} for specified values of $\epsilon$ and $\delta$.
+In this paper, the space $\D$ was defined as the space of input signals $y$, the adjacency relation considered is \eqref{eq: adjacency relation 0} or \eqref{eq: adjacency relation}, and the output space $\R$ is the space of output signals for the observer, here $\mathsf X^{\mathbb N}$ since we wish to estimate $x$.
+The problem is to publish an accurate estimate of the state $x$ while satisfying the property of Definition \ref{def: differential privacy original} for specified values of $\epsilon$ and $\delta$.

+\begin{remark} Definition \ref{def: differential privacy original} depends on the choice of $\sigma$-algebra $\mathcal M$, which must contain enough sets $S$ to provide a meaningful differential privacy guarantee.
+The interested reader can find a discussion of measurability issues in a previous paper\cite{LeNyDP2012_journalVersion:1}. \end{remark}